-The DDPN represents a unique articulation agreement between Le Moyne College and St. Joseph's College of Nursing.
+The DDPN, for current high school students only, represents a unique articulation agreement between Le Moyne College and St. Joseph's College of Nursing.
 The 1+2+1 DDPN requires two years of full-time study at Le Moyne College (years I and IV) and two years of full-time study at St. Joseph's College of Nursing (years II and III) to satisfy both the associate degree and bachelor's degree requirements.